jesper-raemaekers/python-polarion/docs/testrun.rst

 List of available attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The attributes are set in the workitem when loading it from polarion.
-An attribute can be None (when it is not set), a string, number or datetime, or another       .
+The attributes are set in the test run when loading it from polarion.
+An attribute can be None (when it is not set), a string, number or datetime, or another object.
 When accessing any attribute, a check for None is recommended as the only attributes that are always set are:
 -Type
 -Created